 9.1.3 The sensitivity and linearity of the analytical method can then be evaluated by running a multi- level calibration (see 9.3).

-9.1.4 Desorption efficiency (i.e. the recovery of analytes from the sorbent tube and though the 2-stage TD process to the GC column) must be above 95 percent.
+9.1.4 Desorption efficiency (that is the recovery of analytes from the sorbent tube and though the 2-stage TD process to the GC column) must be above 95 percent.
 This can be tested by re-running desorbed standard tubes to check there is no carryover and comparing the results obtained by thermal desorption with those obtained for a liquid injection of the same standard under the same GC conditions (temperature program, gas flow, split flow, etc).
 Alternatively, if the selected thermal desorber offers the option of quantitative re-collection of split flow; repeat analysis of the re- collected samples will quickly show if one or more compounds is not being fully recovered as it passes though the 2-stage TD process, relative to other stable compounds in the mix such as toluene.
 Parameters can then be amended accordingly.

 NOTE — Most TD methods readily offer > 99percent recovery.
 If analyte loss occurs, possible causes include incomplete desorption, thermal degradation and condensation or sorption of compounds within the sample flow path.